rumrunner0/bozosort/README.md

 ## Note

 This project is made out of pure love for .NET C#.
-It serves as a just-for-fun, pet-project.
+It serves as a pet-project written just-for-fun.
 All the code here is 100% original.